How to visit Mussenden Temple and Downhill Demesne

 What is a demesne?

 You will often see the word ‘demesne’ used in many locations throughout both Northern Ireland and the Republic.
 Demesne simply means that part of the estate was surrounded by a wall and was for the use of the landowner only.
-Downhill Castle as it is sometimes known as is not actually a castle but a rather large English-style Manor House.
+The Downhill demense or the Downhill Estate as it is sometimes known as is not actually a castle but a rather large English-style Manor House.

 60 Best Northern Ireland tourist attractions